Helping You Make Smart Decisions After Your Auto Accident

 Although you may be hurt, disoriented or overwhelmed when you are involved an auto accident, the decisions you make immediately after your collision can have a big impact on your life.
 Learning the appropriate steps to take to protect your car accident claim now can help you build a strong case in the future.

 Far too often, car accident victims have had their insurance claims denied due to preventable errors.
-Our attorneys at The Law Office of Mallon & Tranger are strong advocates of personal injury victims because we believe that you deserve fair compensation for your injuries.
+At The Law Office of Mallon & Tranger, we are strong advocates of personal injury victims because we believe that they deserve fair compensation for their injuries.

-Having representing thousands of clients for motor vehicle accident issues, we know the questions victims have after crashes.
+Having represented thousands of clients for motor vehicle accident issues in Monmouth and Ocean counties and throughout New Jersey, we know the questions that victims have after crashes.
 We are providing these answers to frequently asked car accident questions to help you make smart choices.

 Why do I need to contact the police after an accident?

 You may not think it is necessary to reach out to the police after your accident.
 However, New Jersey laws require victims to file reports with the police when they get involved in a collision that causes at least $500 in damage.
 If you do not report a collision, you could face penalties and fines.

 Even if you believe you are partially responsible for causing an accident, it is wise to involve the police.
 The accident report that the officer files can be used to support your claim so that you receive compensation from your insurance company.

 I feel fine after my car accident.
 Why should I seek medical attention after a crash?

 After an individual is involved in a traumatic event like a car accident, the body responds to this stress by sending a flood of adrenaline, which masks injury pain.
 Doctors are trained to detect injuries that may not be immediately obvious to car accidents victims.
 Some of these injuries, such as internal injuries or soft tissue injuries, manifest themselves days after an accident has occurred.